Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 **Phase 1:** Two internal peers (strategists) review the strategy for any potential issues regarding handling accounts, profits, losses, etc. After this phase is completed, the strategy can go to ape.tax for live testing and validation.

-**Phase 2:** An internal security reviewer from yearn will review the code focusing on security concerns.
+**Phase 2:** An internal security reviewer from Yeeldx will review the code focusing on security concerns.
 Once phase 2 is completed, the strategy gets a risk score in all dimensions and is usually deemed enough for a strategy to go to production with limited TVL based on scoring.

 After these steps a recurring review is scheduled, where either a second either internal or external security reviewer will have another look at the code: